qTalhaAhmad/Probability-and-Statistics-Project/readme.txt

 Columns are as: Temperature - (Celsius) | Year | Month

 Kaggle Data has been scrapped from Pakistan Meteorological Department archives.

-to be renamed in final version. ab.py front-end ab3.py back-end